briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     the money is distributed, and if the organization uses the net profit of bingo, or the money or assets received from a game of chance, for any charitable or other purpose set forth in Section 517.01(v), Section 517.02(d), or Ohio R.C.
-2915.101, a list of each purpose and an itemized list of each expenditure for each purpose;
+[2915.101][ORC Section 2915.101], a list of each purpose and an itemized list of each expenditure for each purpose;

     5. _(5)_ The number of persons who participate in any bingo session or game of chance that is conducted by the charitable organization;